Operations

 • One source of truth: deadlines attached to work records, live and always current

-• Automated alerts: configurable triggers for approaching deadlines + incomplete status
+• Automated alerts: configurable triggers for approaching deadlines plus incomplete status

-• PM visibility: delivery lead sees every task’s status in real time, without asking
+• Delivery lead visibility: every task's status in real time, without asking

 • Permissions: team members update only their assigned tasks